In this article we shall look at the origin and reliability of this supplication

 Content of the supplication

-While the concept of Tawassul is established according to us, this supplication contains passages which deviate from the correct method of supplicating and seeking nearness [wasīlah] to Allah (swt).
+While the concept of Tawassul is established according to the Shi’a, this supplication contains passages which deviate from the correct method of supplicating and seeking nearness [wasīlah] to Allah (swt).

 The supplication begins with the passage:

 اَللَّهُمَّ إِنِّي أَسْأَلُكَ وَأَتَوَجَّهُ إِلَيْكَ